ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

         <h3>Free release upgrades and archive</h3>
         <ul>
           <li>All release upgrades during the license period are included, no matter if patch, feature or major release.</li>
-          <li>All releases, including license files, published during the license period are available in the secured individual release archive.</li>
+          <li>All releases, including license files, published during the license period are available in a secured individual release archive.</li>
         </ul>
       </div>
     </div>
   </div>
 </div>

+## Commercial support
+Whether you use the open source version or are a Benefactor Circle client, ExplicIT offers commercial support for Set-OutlookSignatures.

+<a href="/contact"><button class="button is-link is-normal is-responsive is-hover">Contact us for questions and a customized quote</button></a> for workshops, implementation support, training, template creation assistance or any other topic related to the central management of signatures and out-of-office replies.

 ## 4. Buying, extending and changing licenses
 ### 4.1.
 Price and general information